 How to prepare for CAT DI & LR: The Data Interpretation (DI) and Logical Reasoning (LR) in CAT, as the name suggests, is all about data and tests the ability to analyse and establish the best recourse in a given situation.
 The section explores calculations as part of DI and speedy decision-making ability for LR.
-This special feature by Careers360, brings you expert and topper inputs on how to prepare for CAT Data Interpretation and Logical Reasoning (DI & LR) section.
+In this article, know how to prepare for Data Interpretation and Logical Reasoning (DI & LR) section with CAT study material, books and inputs from toppers and experts of CAT.

 As per the CAT 2018 exam pattern, the DI & LR section will have a time limit of 60 minutes to answer 32 questions.
-Needless to say, that practice is the key to crack this section.
+Needless to say, practice is the best way to prepare for DILR.
 However, it is vital to keep a check on the watch as there is a sectional time limit to attempt each section in CAT 2018.
 Good scores in DI and LR will not only impact the overall percentile, but will be considered in the sectional CAT cutoff.
 Thus, it is crucial during preparation phase to know how to prepare for CAT DI and LR so as to not compromise on the sectional performance.
 Read these seven key pointers which will help you gain expertise on how to prepare for CAT DI & LR section.

 See video on How to Prepare for CAT 2018